-“Me, dear, your teller auntie from Mangalagiri, remember?
+“Me, dear, your story-teller attayya from Mangalagiri, remember?
 You used to come to our house every day in the evening after school.”

-“Yes dear.
+“Yes, ammayi!
 Rambabu is in California now, you know.
 He bought a house.
-I came for gruhapravesam[ii],” she said, feeling elated that the little girl had not forgotten her.
+I came for gruhapravesam[ Ceremony marking family’s move into a new home. ],” she said, feeling elated that the little girl had not forgotten her.

 “No, Attayya garu, California is far away for us.
 If you come to Chicago, let me know.
-We can come to see to you?”
+We will come to see to you.”

 “Chicago?
 I don’t know about that.
-I might go to Chicago.
-Is Milwaukee close?
+I will go to Madison.
+Is that close?”

 “Ah, yes, it is close, very close, Attayya garu.
-Tell me, when will go to Milwaukee?”
+When will you be in Madison?”
 Sumana was thrilled by the prospect.

-“I don’t know yet, dear.
+“I don’t know yet, Ammayi.
 My father’s brother’s granddaughter lives there.
 She has asked me a few times to visit her.
 Her husband has some job in some company.
-She stays home with the two kids.
+She stays home with her two kids.
 I am not sure yet, thinking about it though.
 The travel here is such a hassle, you know.”

 “Please, do come.
 I would like to see you also.
-We can come to Milwaukee and bring you to see our house.
-You have to see our house also you know. … Travel is hassle, I understand.
+We will come to Milwaukee and bring you to our house.
+You have to see our house.
+Travel is hassle, I understand.
 It is not that easy in this country despite all the flights,” said Sumana, feeling choked.

 “Who’s she?” asked Pandu.
-He understood that mom was talking to somebody she liked very much obviously.
+He understood mom was talking to somebody she liked very much.

-“Attayya garu,” she said and explained to him how she had become so fond of her.
-We went on talking about Attayya garu, unaware that the boy had stopped listening.
+“Attayya garu,” she said and explained to him how she had met her and become fond of her.
+She went on talking about Attayya garu, unaware the boy had stopped listening.

-Attayya garu called Sumana again after she had arrived in Milwaukee.
-Her uncle’s granddaughter, Ratnamala also was very amiable; she told Sumana over and again that she must visit them upcoming Saturday.
+Attayya garu called Sumana after she had arrived in Milwaukee.
+Her uncle’s granddaughter, Ratnamala also was very amiable; she invited Sumana to her place.

-Ever since Sumana had received the news, she had been trying to pursuade her husband Siva Rao to take her to Milwaukee to visit her favorite Attayya garu from her childhood days.
-Unfortunately, Siva Rao had not been able to do so; something or other had been coming in the way.
-The fact is he would not miss a puja or a religious ceremony in any Telugu home within one hundred miles radius under any circumstance.
-At the beginning Sumana did not want to go with him to all these festivities but he prevailed upon her eventually.
-He told her, “If you do not believe in God that is fine.
-Just come for prasadam.[iii]” That worked for her.
+Ever since Sumana had received the news, she had been trying to persuade her husband Siva Rao to take her to Milwaukee to visit her favorite Attayya garu from her childhood days.
+Unfortunately, Siva Rao had not been able to do so; something or other was coming in the way.
+The fact was he would not miss a puja or a religious ceremony in any Telugu home within one hundred miles radius under any circumstance.
+At the beginning Sumana did not want to go with him to those festivities, but he prevailed upon her, eventually.
+He told her, “If you do not believe in God, that is fine.
+Just come for a sumptous meal called prasadam.[ Food or fruits offered to God and eaten by devotees as a sign of receiving His blessings.]”
+That worked for her.
 Their six-year-old son Pandu would jump on any occasion that got him out of the house.
-After that it had become a tradition in their family.
+After that, it had become a tradition in their family.
 However, the current situation put Sumana in a different mood.